 New Affordable Housing Options

+Low Income Housing Tax Credits (LIHTC) help finance new affordable housing projects.
 Prospective tenants must apply to these apartments separately as they become available.
-Different buildings have different income requirements and different prices for units.
-There is no central waiting list.
-The rent increases follow the same guidelines as rent-stabilized apartments would.
+Each building may have its income requirements and will price its units individually.
+The rent increases follow the same guidelines as rent-stabilized apartments.

 New affordable housing opportunities are available in the following buildings: